T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 # CyberTalents - Cairo university
 It was the first year for CyberTalents's Cybersecurity CTF Competition at Cairo University and was also my first time to participate in a real-life CTF!

-**NOTE:** the description of the challenges is not accurate because the challenges are not accessible after we finished the competition.
+**NOTE:** the descriptions of the challenges are not accurate because the challenges are not accessible after we finished the competition and i don't remember them.

 ## Challenges